tobiasdigital/blueprints-learn.en/help/blueprints/audience-activation/enterprise-destinations.md

 ## Implementation Steps

-1. Create schemas for data to be ingested. <!-- Cross-references to these topics would be helpful -->
+1. Create schemas for data to be ingested.
 1. Create datasets for data to be ingested.
 1. Configure the correct identities and identity namespaces on the schema to be sure that ingested data can stitch into a unified profile.
 1. Enable the schemas and datasets for profile processing.